top of page

 Lorna Mitchison-Field, B.S. - Graduate Student (they/them)

-Lorna graduated from Mount Holyoke and spent their summers studying marine fungi at the Marine Biology Laboratory in Woods Hole, MA with Amy Gladfelter of UNC Chapel Hill.
-They continued to study marine organisms and helped to develop cultivation and genetics protocols for the cnidarian-algal symbiosis, working as a technician with John Pringle at Stanford and close-friend-of-the-lab Phil Cleves, also in the Carnegie Embryology department.
+Lorna graduated from Mount Holyoke and spent their summers studying marine fungi at the Marine Biology Laboratory in Woods Hole, MA with Dr. Amy Gladfelter of UNC Chapel Hill.
+They then helped to develop cultivation and genetics protocols for the cnidarian-algal symbiosis, as a technician with Dr. John Pringle at Stanford and Dr. Phil Cleves at Carnegie.

 Email: lmitchison-field at carnegiescience dot edu